 16. I own a small business.
 The only person working with me is my wife (or son, or brother).
 Do I need workers compensation insurance?

 Yes, family members must be covered by workers' compensation insurance, even if they are the only employees of the company.

 17. I am a corporate officer, the sole owner of the corporation.
 I have two employees working for me; I know I need workers' compensation insurance for my employees, but do I have to cover myself?

 No; on July 25, 2002, a change in the workers' compensation law went into effect which allowed corporate officers who own at least 25 % of the corporation to exempt themselves from WC coverage.
-Such corporate officers can file the Affidavit of Exemption for Certain Corporate Officers or Directors - Form 153 with the DIA to exempt themselves.
+Such corporate officers can file the Affidavit of Exemption for Certain Corporate Officers (Form 153) with the DIA to exempt themselves.
 This change does not affect the requirement that all employers cover their employees with Workers Compensation insurance.